-The decrease in research and development expense in the six months ended June 30, 2022 was primarily due to:
+The decrease in research and development expense in the nine months ended September 30, 2022 was primarily due to:

-- higher license fees in the first half of 2021, including \$145.0 million in expense pursuant to the Collaboration Agreement with Junshi Biosciences in February 2021, which was partially offset by a \$9.0 million credit related to the fair value of the DLOM on the common shares purchased under the Stock Purchase Agreement, as compared to the first half of 2022 which included an upfront payment of \$35.0 million to exercise our option to license CHS-006, a TIGIT-targeted antibody, in the United States and Canada; - a decrease of \$11.5 million in costs related to CHS-2020 due to the discontinuation of its development in the first quarter of 2021; - a decrease of \$10.4 million related to the development of YUSIMRY mainly due to higher costs in the prior year associated with FDA pre-approval inspections and scaling up process performance qualification production runs; - a decrease of \$10.1 million related to the development of additional presentations of UDENYCA; - a decrease of \$6.4 million in costs for the development of bevacizumab (Avastin) biosimilar, a former product candidate which we discontinued development in May 2022; and - a decrease of \$1.0 million in stock-based compensation expense primarily related to the grant of fully vested stock options to certain employees and consultants upon the execution of the Collaboration Agreement with Junshi Biosciences in the first quarter of 2021, which was partially offset by expense related to additional equity awards granted since the second quarter of 2021.
+higher license fees in the first nine months of 2021, including \$145.0 million in expense pursuant to the Collaboration Agreement with Junshi Biosciences in February 2021, which was partially offset by a \$9.0 million credit related to the fair value of the DLOM on the common shares purchased under the Stock Purchase Agreement, as compared to the first nine months of 2022 which included an upfront payment of \$35.0 million to exercise our option to license CHS-006, a TIGIT-targeted antibody, in the United States and Canada;

-The decrease was partially offset by:
+- a decrease of \$13.6 million related to the development of additional presentations of UDENYCA; - a decrease of \$11.5 million in costs related to CHS-2020 due to the discontinuation of its development in the first quarter of 2021; - a decrease of \$8.0 million in costs for the development of bevacizumab (Avastin) biosimilar, a former product candidate which we discontinued development in May 2022; and - a decrease of \$7.6 million related to the development of YUSIMRY mainly due to higher costs in the prior year associated with FDA pre-approval inspections and scaling up process performance qualification production runs.

-- an increase of \$5.9 million in co-development costs for toripalimab and CHS-006; and - an increase of \$1.4 million in personnel and consulting costs to advance our research and development programs.
+The decrease was partially offset by an increase of \$1.1 million in personnel and consulting costs to advance our research and development programs.